Off-Belief Learning: Off-Belief Learning

-While being able to learn the optimal grounded policy is crucial in many settings, clearly there are some settings where counterfactual reasoning helps improve performance.
-In humans this ability is commonly described as \emph{theory of mind} and a variety of experimental studies \cite{camerer2003,agranov2012449,kleiman2016coordinate} have shown that humans typically carry out a limited number of counterfactual reasoning steps, depending on the exact setting.
+While an optimal grounded policy can be an effective baseline in some settings, clearly there are many settings where reasoning about the partner's behavior improves performance.
+In humans this ability is commonly described as \emph{theory of mind} and a variety of experimental studies \cite{camerer2003,agranov2012449,kleiman2016coordinate} have shown that humans typically carry out a limited number of such reasoning steps, depending on the exact situation, even in zero-shot settings.

+Iterating OBL is simple.
+When the OBL operator is applied to a random policy $\pi_0$, it computes an optimal grounded policy $\pi_1$, which we also refer to as OBL ``level 1''.
+We may compute OBL level 2 similarly by using OBL level 1 as $\pi_0$ and compute OBL level 3 by replacing $\pi_0$ with OBL level 2, and so on.

+Level 2 acts optimally while using beliefs induced by level 1 to interpret partners' actions.
+Different from OBL level 1, a level 2 agent will assume that other agents will take positive-utility actions instead of purely random actions and share useful factual information to others.
+For example, if it sees another agent avoid an action that would likely be beneficial, it will infer that the other agent probably has private information that the action is not so beneficial.

+Since all independently trained agents use the same belief (modulo convergence errors), this training procedure is helpful in ZSC, unlike self-play where agents may learn arbitrary beliefs and signaling.
+Iterated OBL beliefs also appear to be a better match for human behavior than any prior work.
+We also show in Section~\ref{sec:result} that while OBL level 1 already cooperates better with a human-like policy than any prior method, level 2 and higher cooperate even better with it and other tested agents.

-The repeated application of OBL allows us to directly control for the number of counterfactual reasoning loops to be carried out by our agent.
-As a crucial difference to the cognitive hierarchies framework, at each level the agent plays optimal assuming optimal game play in the future, rather than one level below.
-Therefore it is possible to vary the overall \emph{quality} of the policy independently of the depth of \emph{counterfactual reasoning}.
+The iterated application of OBL allows us to directly control for the number of cognitive reasoning loops to be carried out by our agent.
+Different from the cognitive hierarchies framework, at each level the agent plays optimally assuming optimal game play in the future, rather than assuming the partners are fixed and play one level below.
+Therefore it is possible to optimize the overall \emph{quality} of the policy independently of the depth of cognitive reasoning in OBL but not in cognitive hierarchy because we cannot reach the optimal policy at each level.